ishusterman/tau_net_calc/README.md

 # What is it all about?

-The goal of the ACCESSIBILITY plugin is to assess transport accessibility at the resolution of a single building.
-The assessment is based on a precise estimation of the travel time between the building of the trip Origin (O), and the Destination (D) building.
+What is it all about?
-The OD travel time depends on the transportation mode that can be Public Transport (PT) or Private Car.
+The goal of the Accessibility Calculator plugin is to assess transport accessibility at the resolution of a single building.
+The assessment is based on a precise estimation of the travel time between the Origin (O), and the Destination (D) buildings of a trip.
+The OD travel time depends on the transportation mode which can be a Public Transport (PT) or a Private Car.
+The results of accessibility computations are stored as a CSV table that presents the details of trips and presented visually as an accessibility map.

 # ACCESSIBILITY plugin accounts for every component of a trip